 Access to the USB Flash drive (when inserted) is via the USB flash drive icon.
-When a compatible USB flash drive (max.
-32MB) is inserted into any one of the three USB ports, the USB icon changes to solid, indicating successful detection.
+The 800A supports FAT32 formatted USB flash drives with a usable file size of 4 GB.
+When a compatible USB flash drive is inserted into any one of the three USB ports, the USB icon changes to solid, indicating successful detection.
 Pressing this icon will bring up the USB menu options.